2010 Volvo XC70 Expert Review:New Car Test Drive

 Options As Tested

-Premium Package ($2,995) includes power glass sunroof, leather seating, power passenger seat, walnut inlays, auto-dimming rearview mirror with compass and remote garage door opener; Convenience Package ($1,195) includes humidity sensor, interior air-filtration system, front and rear park assist, power tailgate, dark tint rear windows, grocery bag holder, 12-volt power outlet in cargo area; Climate Package ($875) with heated front and rear seats, headlight washers, heated windshield washer nozzles and Rainsensor windshield wipers; Volvo Navigation System ($2,205) with DVD-based map data and remote control; Rear-seat DVD Entertainment Package ($1,800) with two seven-inch LCD monitors, auxiliary jack for video games or cameras, wireless headphones and remote control.
+Premium Package ($2,950) includes power glass sunroof, leather seating, power passenger seat, walnut inlays, auto-dimming rearview mirror with compass and remote garage door opener; Convenience Package ($1,200) includes front and rear park assist, power tailgate, dark tint rear windows, grocery bag holder, 12-volt power outlet in cargo area; Climate Package ($900) includes heated front and rear seats, headlight washers, heated windshield washer nozzles, Rainsensor windshield wipers, humidity sensor, interior air-filtration system (IAQS), Blueband windshield; Multimedia Package ($2,500) includes Dynaudio premium sound system, Sirius Satellite Radio, DVD-based navigation with remote control.

 FIND A GREAT USED CAR